 Christmas party themes

 When it comes to parties, themes are always a good idea.
 They are fun, and they provide a lot of direction when thinking about Christmas party attire and party food.
-Trouble is, thinking of Christmas party theme ideas is a little tricky, since Christmas is essentially in and of itself.
+The trouble is, thinking of Christmas party theme ideas is a little tricky since Christmas is essentially in and of itself.